How Index counts impressions

 DSPs

-When a DSP wins an auction, Index Exchange (Index) stores the billing notification URL (burl), which is to be sent when a billable event has occurred.
-Based on the ad format, Index counts a billable event and sends the DSP burl when the billing notification from the Media Owner meets the following criteria:
+When a DSPClosed Demand-Side Platform (DSP).
+A software platform that automates bidding decisions in real-time and efficiently connects buyers and audiences through an ad exchange or SSP.
+Also known as a buy-side platform. wins an auction, Index Exchange (Index) stores the billing notification URL (burl), which is to be sent when a billable event has occurred.
+Based on the ad formatClosed The format of the ad space on the publisher's site.
+Banner and video are kinds of ad formats., Index counts a billable event and sends the DSP burl when the billing notification from the Media Owner meets the following criteria:

 Web banner